ChungmanPARK12/grab-integrated-app/README.md

 - Practical app structure that can be extended with real OAuth and backend integration in future versions

 ## Full App Flow

-Below is the complete user journey implemented in Portfolio v1.

 ### 1. Splash Screen